DARK PARTITION

 “Just one more…”

-“Out, now!” the shadowy figure insisted sternly.
+“Out, now!” the shadowy figure shouted, forcing Hakeni storm out of the cell.

-“Mr. Sullivan,” the man spoke with a surprisingly calm tone.
+“Mr. Sullivan.”
+The man spoke with a surprisingly calm tone.
 He moved closer to Sullivan, his back blocking the dim lantern light.
 “I need your assistance.”

 Muffled voices drifted through the open door—a woman and a man, perhaps.

-The stranger suddenly flicked on a flashlight, aiming the intense beam directly at Sullivan’s face.
+The stranger flicked on a flashlight, aiming the intense beam directly at Sullivan’s face.
 In the split second before Sullivan turned away, he caught a glimpse of the man’s hand, old and long-fingered, adorned with a large gold ring.

 “I’d say the same,” Sullivan retorted, squinting against the bright light.